-I wanted the natural cedar look so I added a clear coat to the planters so I don’t have to worry about the weather to destroy it.
+I wanted a natural cedar look, so I added a clear coat to these boxes so I don’t have to worry about the weather to destroy it.

-I drilled drain holes at the bottom of each planter box with a 1/4″ drill bit.
+I drilled drain holes at the bottom of each cedar planter box with a 1/4″ drill bit.